jbalogh/chief/README.markdown

 # Description

-Chief is a simple web interface to assist deployment of web applications.
+Chief is a simple web interface to assist in the deployment of web applications.

 # Installation